jidan-sandika/tokopedia-clone-backend/README.md

 1. [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/)
 2. [NodeJS](https://nodejs.org/en/download) v16 or higher
 3. NPM v8 or higher usually included with NodeJS
+4. Do not use Atlas cloud MongoDB because it will blocked by Telkomsel: a.k.a internet positif, instead use localhost for backend server.
+5. Make sure server running on http://localhost:5000
+6. The data for test front end side, will auto generate on your local mongoDB.

 ## Installation
 1. Clone this repository